smitelli/cosmodoc/src/content/topics/entities/explosion-functions/index.md

         }
 ```

-During the very first frame of an explosion's existence, when its `age` is one, a "sparkle" decoration is added near the center of the explosion's fireball to add a bit of visual interest.
+During the very first frame of an explosion's existence, when its `age` is one, a "{{< lookup/sprite 23 >}}" is added near the center of the explosion's fireball to add a bit of visual interest.
 This is accomplished with {{< lookup/cref NewDecoration >}}, using a sprite type of {{< lookup/cref name="SPR" text="SPR_SPARKLE_LONG" >}} with an animation consisting of eight frames.
 The sparkle is 2 &times; 2 tiles, centered within the 6 &times; 6 explosion fireball, so the decoration position is modified to be two tiles right and two tiles above the explosion, which centers it.
 This decoration does not move ({{< lookup/cref name="DIR8" text="DIR8_NONE" >}}) and it plays one time.

 ```c
         DrawSprite(